K40Nano/K40Nano/README.md

 # K40Nano
-Decoupled and extended low level support for K40, derived from K40 Whisperer.
+API support for K40 Laser Cutter with Nano Boards.
+(Derived from K40 Whisperer, by Scorch)

-K40Nano is intended to pull out the low level support from K40Whisperer ( https://github.com/jkramarz/K40-Whisperer (not the author's github, there isn't an author's github)) and give it a helpful and proper encapsulation and a functional low level API.
+K40Nano is intended to pull out the low level support from K40Whisperer and give it proper encapsulation and a functional low level API.
 Making this functionality more direct, understandable, and extendable for everybody.

 Compatibility